 4 — Humid, Rainy Weather That Changes Minute by Minute

 This is something that you have probably heard before, but it is worth repeating—the weather at Iguazu Falls is hot and humid with almost daily rain.
-The close proximity to the equator means that the climate in Iguazu is pretty stable throughout the year, so this is likely to happen regardless of the time of year you visit.
+The climate in Iguazu is pretty stable throughout the year, so this is likely to happen regardless of the time of year you visit.
 The biggest seasonal variations at Iguazu Falls are the amount of daily rainfall.
 There isn’t really a warm or cold season, but more a wet or dry season.
 It is a rainforest after all!

 You will have the opportunity to get pretty close to the falls on both the Argentina and Brazil sides of Iguazu Falls, which means there will be a lot of spray and moisture in the air.
 Plus, sudden rain is a common occurrence.
 It can go from sunny to pouring rain in a matter of minutes.
 While getting drenched doesn’t necessarily matter for humans, it REALLY matters for electronics.
 I had my DSLR camera with me while at Iguazu Falls and we got caught in a sudden downpour.
 There is very little covered sheIther in the park, so if I had not prepared ahead of time with a waterproof bag, I would have been fucked.
 My camera would have been completely destroyed.
 I saw lots of people with ruined phones and cameras who didn’t protect them properly.
 Not exactly the picture perfect experience they were hoping for…